 New details have emerged on the last minutes for Miriam Kighenda and her daughter Amanda Mutheu who perished in the Likoni Ferry tragedy of 29 September 2019.

-Standard reports that images from the car show that the two breathed their last while locked up in a tight embrace after the car they were in drowned in the Indian Ocean on the fateful day.
+Images from the car show that the two breathed their last while locked up in a tight embrace after the car they were in drowned in the Indian Ocean on the fateful day.

 Their bodies which were recovered yesterday (11 October 2019) were found entangled together in a tight embrace in what many believe was the brave mother’s final attempts to comfort her daughter in the face of death.